 For objects of type curve, surface, mesh and lattice, there is the possibility to use one of its vertices or points as the parent of other objects.
-You can parent an object to a single vertex or a group of three vertices as well; that way the child/children will move when the parent mesh is deformed, like a mosquito on a pulsing artery.
+You can parent an object to a single vertex or a group of three vertices as well; that way the child/children will move when the parent mesh is deformed.

 Vertex Parent from Edit Mode¶